In Memory of Elizabeth Howe, Salem, 1692: Concept and collection

 In Memory of Elizabeth Howe, Salem, 1692 (Note: Some sources use the spelling "Elizabeth How".)
 (Autumn/Winter 2007) is the thirtieth collection McQueen designed for his eponymous fashion house.
 His previous two collections, Widows and Sarabande (Spring/Summer 2007), had been melancholy but softly romantic.
 Elizabeth Howe took a noticeably darker, more Gothic tone, with themes of persecution, revenge, and desire.
-The collection's primary inspiration was the Salem witch trials, a series of religiously-motivated prosecutions of people accused of witchcraft in colonial Massachusetts between February 1692 and April 1693; nineteen of the accused were hanged.
+The collection's primary inspiration was the Salem witch trials, a series of religiously motivated prosecutions of people accused of witchcraft in colonial Massachusetts between February 1692 and April 1693; nineteen of the accused were hanged.
 McQueen also drew on The Crucible, a 1953 play by Arthur Miller which dramatises the Salem events, as well as the 1996 film version.
+Commercial items such as sweaters and parkas accompanied showpiece items like long beaded gowns.

 McQueen became interested in the trials toward the end of 2006.
 According to his mother's genealogy research, they were distant relatives of Elizabeth Howe, one of the women hanged.
 (Note: Some sources inaccurately refer to Howe as an ancestor of McQueen's.
 She was a distant relative on his mother's side.)
 That December, he took a research trip to Salem, Massachusetts, an exception from his usual reluctance to travel for work.
 He was accompanied by his right-hand woman Sarah Burton, (Note: Burton's official title was Head of Womenswear.)
 McQueen's friend Kerry Youmas, and fashion journalist Sarah Mower; Mower had been commissioned by Vogue to write a feature article about the research process for the collection.
 While in Salem, the group undertook research at local libraries and the Salem Witch Museum, and visited historical locations such as Howe's grave.

 The overall palette was sombre, with mostly dark shades like black, brown, and maroon.
-For contrast, there were rich green, purple, and blue jewel tones, including in iridescent greens said to resemble insect wings and dip-dyed fox furs.
-Gold saw heavy use as both an accent and a main colorway.
+For contrast, there were rich green, purple, and blue jewel tones, including in dip-dyed fox furs and iridescent greens said to resemble insect wings.
+Gold saw heavy use as a main colour and an accent.
 The collection's saturated colours would have violated the sumptuary laws in place in Salem during the time of the witch trials, because of the amount of dye required to achieve them.